 Make Holes and Plug Holes

-The first point, making holes and plugging holes, means that battle belts should focus on fighting gear and a medical kit.
-Obviously, that’s not a hard and fast rule as I violate it by adding a knife and canteen pouch.
-But the principle here is that you shouldn’t be trying to carry a ton of stuff on a battle belt.
+The first point, making holes and plugging holes, means that battle belts should focus on fighting gear and medical kit.
+Obviously, that’s not a hard and fast rule as I routinely violate it by adding a thing here or there.
+But the principle is that you shouldn’t be carrying a ton of stuff on a battle belt.

 Suspenders and Weight

-As a battle belt gets heavier, you need suspension to help distribute the load and keep it in place.
-Once you add suspenders, you effectively turn your belt into modern-day ALICE load bearing equipment (LBE).
-I’m not saying this is inherently bad, but you’re getting past the original intent of the battle belt as a minimum fighting load to supplement other equipment.
-If you’re getting into the realm of full-on webbing, then there are other options that work even better.
+As a battle belt gets heavier, it requires a suspension system to help distribute the load and keep it in place.
+Once you add suspenders, you effectively turn your belt into load bearing equipment (LBE).
+This is not inherently bad, but it’s not the original intent of the battle belt as a minimum fighting load.

 Avoiding Drop Legs

-The third point, drop leg rigs.
-The trend is slowly dying, but drop leg holsters and pouches suck.
-For a while, it seemed like everyone was doing it because it was the cool thing to do.
-I think it peaked with HSGI releasing the Costa Leg Rig.
-Everyone rushed out to get the new hot thing, but quickly realized carrying a few pounds on your thigh just wasn’t a good idea.
+The trend more or less dead, but drop leg holsters and pouches suck.
+For a while, it seemed like everyone was doing it because it was the cool thing to do, but they eventually realized carrying a few pounds on your thigh sucks for real world use.

-If you must use some kind of drop leg configuration, and I do at times, then you need to situate as high as possible on your leg.
-I also recommend Safariland’s UBL system, which is just a hard plastic connector that lowers the holster a few inches without attaching it to the leg.
-Yes, you may still see some people use a leg strap, but this is for stabilization and not load bearing.
-The weight is still on the belt.
+Adding weight to your legs increases your energy expenditure by 4% per pound and makes running awkward and uncomfortable.
+If you must use some kind of drop leg configuration, and I do at times, then situate as high as possible on your leg.
+I also recommend Safariland’s UBL system or the True North Concepts Modular Holster Adapter.
+Both are rigid connectors that lower the holster a few inches without attaching it to the leg.

 Ultimately, what you carry on your belt is a reflection of your own needs.
 What works for me probably isn’t ideal for you, and vice versa.